 Mother’s Day is a holiday where we recognize moms for all the amazing things they do for others.

-When we think about all the diapers changed, meals cooked, loads of laundry washed, books read and baths given, we wonder how a mom finds time to do it all in one day.
+Mother’s day makes us think about all the diapers changed, meals cooked, loads of laundry washed, books read and baths given and wonder how a mom finds time to do it all in one day.
 And it becomes very clear that she’s given something up in order to achieve that.
 That “something” is usually self care.

 Self care is so important, but in the struggle to reach perfect mom status, we spend more energy than we have.
 This leads to mental health issues, stress, anxiety, rage, insomnia and even physical pain.
 In other words, it IS a big deal.
 And there’s no better occasion than Mother’s Day to focus on mom’s needs for a change.